simonebel/nlp-datasets-benchmark/README.md

 # NLP Datasets Benchmark
-Personnal repository that centralized various NLP datasets use for research.
+Personnal repository that centralized various NLP datasets used for research.

 ## Datasets Description